jinyoungan85/simpleProcessorMgmt/README.md

 ```

 ## Usage
-Once you've installed the required dependencies, clone the repository into your local system using below command:
+Once you've installed the required dependencies, clone the repository into your local system using the below command:

 ```bash
     git clone https://github.com/jinyoungan85/simpleProcessorMgmt.git